 Bike Paths: A designated bike path begins at the north City limits, follows along Highway 30, and extends to the River and back to Fourth Street where it then goes through a scenic, wooded area to the City of St. Helens (Rutherford Road Parkway).
 It passes Dalton Lake, which is located between Rutherford Road Parkway and the Columbia River.

-Special Events: The Columbia City Celebration is held annually in September.
-This community event features a breakfast, auction, and other activities to raise funds for the Community Library.
+Special Events: The Columbia City Celebration is held annually in August.
+This community event features a breakfast, car show, auction and other activities to raise funds for the Community Library.

 Fleet Day is celebrated in June with the military ships traveling up the Columbia River and past the City on their way to Portland for the annual Rose Festival celebration.